The IF function is helpful in "customizing" the result of your logical test😀

-- The test
+- The logical test

-- The result if the test is TRUE
+- Result if the test is TRUE

-- The result if the test is FALSE
+- Result if the test is FALSE

-=IF(test, test is TRUE, test is FALSE)
+=IF(test, the test is TRUE, the test is FALSE)

 Example: Check the invoices

 We want to check if the money received by your company is the same as the value of the invoices.
-Everything looks correct here.
-But let's have a closer look 🧐.
+Everything looks correct here but let's have a closer look 🧐.

-Let's make a test to check if the amount is the same for each rows.
+Let's do a test to check if the amount is the same for each row.